tekgourou/SecureX-Workflows/Duo/README.md

 Create SecureX Casebook and Sigthings based on Duo Auth DENIED or FRAUD logs.

 Use cases :
-o	Track compromised Duo accounts o	Track Access Device and Auth Device IP and or country mismatch o	Track the potential source IP of guessing password scan o	Block Duo user in CTR o	Link cybercriminals IP(s) from a NGIPS event to a Duo denied authentication log during an investigation
+  - Track compromised Duo accounts
+  - Track Access Device and Auth Device IP and or country mismatch
+  - Track the potential source IP of guessing password scan
+  - Block Duo user in CTR
+  - Link cybercriminals IP(s) from a NGIPS event to a Duo denied authentication log during an investigation

 For any questions or comments/bugs please reach out to me at alexandre@argeris.net or aargeris@cisco.com